 Hello, Janet here with some cute chicks from the Peek A Boo Pets stamp set by Avery Elle.
-I love the peek a boo stamps!
-I decided to team up this stamp set with some new elle-ments dies to make a set of three cards, and I only need to ink blend one background piece!
+I love the peek a boo stamps and decided to team up this stamp set with some new elle-ments dies to make a set of three cards with only one ink blended background piece!
 All the products are listed in the supply list below and clicking on any green word will take you to that product in the shop.
 Share your peek a boo cards with us over at The Little Paper Treehouse Tribe group on Facebook.

 I stamped the chicks body five times and the wings ten times so I would have enough for all my cards onto Bristol card.
-I used the Zig Clean Colour Real Brush Markers to colour them in.
+For the colouring I used the Zig Clean Colour Real Brush Markers.
 The chicks bodies are 200 Yellow and 050 Pale Yellow, with 070 Orange for the beak and 051 Lemon Yellow for the comb.
-I die cut them all out and placed them to the side making sure not to lose any wings while I work on the backgrounds.
+Then die cut them all out and placed them to the side making sure not to lose any wings while I work on the rest of the backgrounds.

 For the card on the right I diecut another Ray die from white card and adhered this to a card base.
-I stamped Best Wishes with black ink onto the ‘left over’ circle and added this to the card.
+Stamping Best Wishes with black ink onto the ‘left over’ circle and adding this to the card.
 Then I popped in the ink blended circle piece making sure my horizon would be straight and then glued down the chick – making sure the end of his body was under the Ray die cut.
-I popped on his two wings and my first card is finished.
+The two wings are up on foam tape, and my first card is finished.

 For the card on the left, I placed my card base in a stamp platform with my ink blended piece on the right of the card.
 I placed the same Best Wishes sentiment on the left and picked it up with the lid of the stamping tool.
-I stamped in black ink and moved my card up and down to fill the height of the card.
-I adhered the Ray ink blended piece and added one chick popping out the window.
+Stamping in black ink I moved my card up and down to stamp the height of the card.
+Adhering the Ray ink blended piece and added one chick popping out the window.
 I glued down his wings and I have my second card using one background finished.

 For my last card I used the ‘left over’ from the ink blended background.
 I lay out my last three chicks and made a pencil mark for the chick on the very right and very left.
 I very carefully cut along the grass line between these two points.
-Before adhering the chicks I stamped a sentiment from the same stamp set with Juniper Mist ink.
-I wanted something a little different from black for the sentiment.
+Before adhering the chicks I stamped a sentiment from the same stamp set with Juniper Mist ink for something a little different from black for the sentiment.

-I placed a line of Scor tape on the back side of the grass area and pushed in my three chicks.
-I used a small piece of foam tape to pop up their heads to add some dimension and glued down their wings to the grass.
-I adhered this panel at an angle onto an A2 card base.
+I placed a line of Scor tape on the back side of the grass area and pushed in my three chicks and used a small piece of foam tape to pop up their heads to add some dimension and glued down their wings to the grass.
+This was then adhered this panel at an angle onto an A2 card base.